The Binding of Matrimony

 There was a loud gulping sound, and Luna erupted in to tears.
 She turned and launched herself at Harry, wrapping her arms around his neck and burying her face in his shoulder.
 Ginny had to take a step to the side, but she caught Harry's eye and smiled.
 He looked startled, but he wrapped his arms around the trembling Luna and held her tight.

 After a second, Harry asked gently, "Luna, is there something wrong?"

-Luna sobbed loudly and her head shook from side to side a little.
+Luna sobbed loudly and her head shook slightly from side to side.

 "Harry," Ginny said, "she's just overwhelmed with happiness."

 Luna's head bobbed a little, and she continued crying loudly.